scrabbletank/farhome-rules/rulesdoc.md

 #### Saint
 *Requires 5 proficiency in Divine spells, 20th Level*

-You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Demons, Outsiders, Celestials and Fey.
+You add 2 Superior dice to intelligence, willpower, and Charisma saves against Undead, Demons, Outsiders, Celestials and Fey.
 Divine spells you prepare are not forgotten when taking a long rest and do not require a codex to cast.

 #### Sorcerer
 *Requires 5 proficiency in Arcane spells, 20th Level*

 You gain 10 Spell Power and Mana.
 During a short or long rest you recover 5 extra Mana.

-#### Strength of Mind
+#### strength of Mind
-*Requires 5 Willpower, 20th Level*
+*Requires 5 willpower, 20th Level*

-Once per long rest, you may pass an Intelligence, Willpower or Charisma save regardless of the roll.
+Once per long rest, you may pass an intelligence, willpower or Charisma save regardless of the roll.

 #### Tactician
-*Requires 5 Intelligence, 20th Level*
+*Requires 5 intelligence, 20th Level*

 Once per long rest, when rolling initiative as long as you are not surprised you may move a single creature you are aware of to any position in the initiative.
-You have expertise in Insight, Diplomacy and those skills use Intelligence instead of their normal attribute.
+You have expertise in Insight, Diplomacy and those skills use intelligence instead of their normal attribute.

 #### Titan's Grip
-*Requires 5 Strength, 20th Level*
+*Requires 5 strength, 20th Level*

 When rolling wounds from an attack or maneuver that uses your strength you may instead treat all wound dice as wounds.
 You can do this up to your strength score, after which you must long rest before using again.